Last Updated on December 6, 2023 by Dee

-These are optional but are great to have as your drawing skills improve and you want to extend your technqiues:
+These are optional but are great to have as your drawing skills improve and you want to extend your techniques:

 - Blending stumps or tortillons

-- Kneaded eraser (you can manipulate this to get into smaller areas)
+- Kneaded eraser (this is an awesome tool that you can manipulate to get into smaller areas)

 - Drawing board

-Line drawing is literally just drawing your subject matter using line and no shading.
+Line Drawing is literally just drawing your subject matter using line and no shading.
 You can use contour lines and outlines to define your shapes and forms.
-Artists often enjoy doodling in line drawing.
+Artists often enjoy doodling using contour lines.

 Abstract drawing is a style where you draw from your imagination.
-You image is non-figurative, meaning that it doesn’t look like anything recognizable.
+Your image is non-figurative, meaning that it doesn’t look like anything recognizable.
 Many people find this a very liberating type of drawing.

-Anime drawing is a style based on a Japanese animation.
-It involves using black outlines, stylized shapes and flat tone.
+Anime drawing is a style based on Japanese animation.
+It involves using black outlines, stylized shapes, and flat tones.

 Photorealism is when an artist draws an image to such a height of realism that one might think it was a photo.
 Artists like Chuck Close use very mathematical methods in order to achieve this level of realism.

 Expressive drawing is using lines and tone to create emotionally expressive drawings.
 This style often involves movement or action of sorts.